Nelson (New Zealand electorate)

 Nelson is a New Zealand parliamentary electorate, returning one Member of Parliament to the House of Representatives of New Zealand.
 From 1853 to 1860, the electorate was called Town of Nelson.
 From 1860 to 1881, it was City of Nelson.
 The electorate is the only one that has continuously existed since the 1st Parliament in 1853.

 The current MP for Nelson is Rachel Boyack of the Labour Party after defeating long time incumbent Nick Smith of the National Party in the 2020 general election.

 Population centres

-Nelson is based around the city of Nelson, with the dormitory town of Richmond and the smaller community of Hope drafted in to bring the electorate up to the required population quota.
+Nelson is based around the city of Nelson, with the town of Richmond and the smaller communities of Appleby and Hope to its southwest, and Hira and Cable Bay to its north drafted in to bring the electorate up to the required population quota.

 A significant adjustment to the electorate's boundaries was carried out ahead of the change to mixed-member proportional (MMP) voting in 1996; the decrease in South Island electorates from 25 to 16 lead to the abolition of one western South Island electorate; Tasman was split between West Coast and the then (geographically) much smaller Nelson electorate.